The first month my income crossed a number I had obsessed over for years, I didn’t celebrate.

 Even small pleasures felt irresponsible.

-So it was easy to conclude that money was the root problem.
+So it felt obvious that money was the root problem.

 That belief carried me for years.